 Coach Brady began playing soccer at 5 years old on his home island of Jamaica and continues to play today.
 As a teenager he played ATP and minor league soccer as a midfielder and forward and enjoyed winning many championships.
 Coach Brady played Major League and Business House soccer as an adult.
 In the Florida Christian College Conference, while at Miami Christian College, Coach Brady represented his team wearing jersey #19 as starting midfielder they went on to be Conference Champions.
 He also played in a Men’s Amateur league on a Division 1 team during college as a defender/midfielder.
 As a High School soccer coach in Broward County he has taken teams to district and regional championships for four years.
 He was awarded the Sun Sentinel High School Coach of the Year in 2000.
 Coach Brady holds a USA Soccer U-23 coaching certificate, a FYSA “D” license, a NSCAA Regional Diploma, a NSCAA Advanced Regional Diploma and is a certified USSF Referee.

-Coach Mark earned his degree in Finance while playing midfielder at the University of South Florida (Go Bulls!).
+Coach Mark -- a five-time MLS all-star, three-time MLS Best 11 selectee and a former U.S. National Team player -- has become known as one of the top girls coaches in the region and has built a reputation for developing skillful, possession-style players.
+He works with the club's younger players and also with the club's older girls to get them ready for college by working with college coaches in a recruiting effort and showcasing the girls at a number of ID camps and top showcase tournaments including the PDA Showcase in New Jersey, the Players Showcase in Las Vegas and the CASL Showcase in North Carolina, among others.
+Mark earned his degree in Finance while playing midfielder at the University of South Florida (Go Bulls!).
 After college Mark was drafted in the first round by the Kansas City Wizards in the inaugural draft.
 During his 10 year career with the MLS he played for the Kansas City Wizards, the MetroStars, the Colorado Rapids and the San Jose Quakes.
 While playing for the US National team he earned 24 caps and scored 2 goals.
-Mark is a 5 time MLS All-Star and 3 times MLS Best 11 and is currently on staff with the US Soccer Federation.
-He has been coaching at Boca United for 6 years and will be receiving his USSF “B” License in November.
+A holder of a USSF B License, he is currently on staff with the U.S. Soccer Federation and has been coaching at Boca United for several years.

 Coach Clitch reinforces his motto to all his players: “practice the way you play in a game”.
 As a coach he believes “Fail to prepare, prepare to fail”.